hakan1498/DailyDesktopWallpaperPlus/README.md

 #### Features:

- * Allow to download the daily photo from Bing
+ * Allows to use the daily photo from Bing as wallpaper
- * Allow to download the daily photo from Windows Spotlight
+ * Allows to use the daily photo from Windows-Spotlight as wallpaper
  * Download and set the daily photos of Windows Spotlight automatically as your wallpaper.
  * Load and set existing Wallpapers.
  * The Application supports numerous Desktops: